How To Choose The Best Commercial Ice Machine So You Don't Have To Worry About Ice Again

 Now for the art of ice.
 The ice you choose should reflect your brand’s values.
 Different ice shapes convey different messages, so you’ll want to choose the message that matches your brand’s identity.
 For example, you wouldn’t want to use ice that is associated with fast food restaurants if you’re serving a fine dining experience.
 We breakdown the best ice types for different restaurants in a separate blog post you can read by clicking here.

-How Many Ice Machines Do You Need?
+What Type Ice Machines Do You Need?

 Having multiple ice machines may not be the answer for every business, but for some, it makes sense.
 If you need bar ice and the ice in the back kitchen, consider adding a supplemental undercounter machine at the bar to maintain efficiency.
 It’s best to consider the logistics of your drink service beforehand rather than suffer the consequences later.